drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 ```

 ### drasi wait
 **Purpose**: The `wait` command waits for one or more resources to become operational, or for a timeout interval to be reached.
-As mentioned in the [apply command](#drasi-apply) section, the `apply` command returns as soon as a resource definition is validated and registered as part of the Drasi configuration; it returns without confirming that the new resource is succesfully deployed and ready without error.
+As mentioned in the [apply command](#drasi-apply) section, the `apply` command returns as soon as a resource definition is validated and registered as part of the Drasi configuration; it returns without confirming that the new resource is successfully deployed and ready without error.
 That is the purpose of the `wait` command.

 **Arguments and Flags**:
 - `<resource-type> <resource-id>`: specifies the type and the ID of the resource to wait for.